annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-five_structured-types-and-mutability/chapter-5.md

 ## Sets

 `Sets` are similar to the notion of a set in mathematics in that they are `unordered` collections of `unique` elements.
-They are denoted using what programmers call curly braces and mathematicians call set braces, e.g.,
+They are denoted using what programmers call curly braces and mathematicians call set braces, e.g.:

-Example: `baseball_teams = {'Dodgers', 'Giants', 'Padres', 'Rockies'}`
+`baseball_teams = {'Dodgers', 'Giants', 'Padres', 'Rockies'}`

-- Unordered so attempting to index into a set, e.g., evaluating `baseball_teams[0]`, generates a runtime error
+- Unordered so attempting to index into a set, e.g., evaluating `baseball_teams[0]`, generates a runtime error.
-- We can use a `for` statement to iterate over the elements of a set (the order in which the elements are produced is undefined)
+- We can use a `for` statement to iterate over the elements of a set (the order in which the elements are produced is undefined).
-- Sets are mutable
+- Sets are mutable:
-  - We add a single element to a set using the `add` method
+  - We add a single element to a set using the `add` method.
-  - We add multiple elements to a set by passing a collection of elements (e.g., a list) to the `update` method
+  - We add multiple elements to a set by passing a collection of elements (e.g., a list) to the `update` method.
-  - Elements can be removed from a set using the `remove` method, which raises an error if the element is not in the set or the `discard` method, which does not raise an error if the element is not in the set
+  - Elements can be removed from a set using the `remove` method, which raises an error if the element is not in the set or the `discard` method, which does not raise an error if the element is not in the set.

 ```python
 baseball_teams = {'Rockies'}